Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 03. Hair Treatment

-Hair can undergo damage due to the use of styling products and exposure to high temperatures.
-Chinese hair salons offer various hair treatments that help to restore hair health.
+Hair can suffer damage due to the use of styling products and exposure to high temperatures.
+Fortunately Chinese hair salons offer a range of hair treatments (头发护理 tóufa hùlǐ) designed to restore hair health leaving your locks looking vibrant and strong.

 头发护理